Key takeaways

 Frequently asked questions

-2. What happens if you can’t repay on time?
+3. What happens if you can’t repay on time?

 If you can’t repay on time, most apps will simply not let you borrow again until you’ve paid what you owe.
 Some may even suspend your account until the outstanding balance is settled.
-A few apps charge report late payments to the credit bureaus, which will hurt your credit score, though most do not.
+A few apps report late payments to the credit bureaus, which will hurt your credit score, though most do not.

 4. How does a cash advance app differ from a payday loan?